Fade BG Image

 "Even if we live, we'll be decorations."

-In another world like this, there's probably healing magic or potions that could fix this.
+In a fantasy world like this, there's probably healing magic or potions that could fix this.

 Basic Knowledge says holy magic can restore limbs.
 I can picture the Goddess healing feet… for socks.